-Finally, some populationPopulation groups may have special housing needs that require specific program responses, and these groups may experience barriers to accessing stable housing due to their specific housing circumstances.
+Population groups may have special housing needs that require specific program responses and these groups may experience barriers to accessing stable housing due to their specific housing circumstances.
 For resources available for these special needs populations, see Chapter 5, Resources.